You may be wondering “what decides my baby’s gender?” The answer is a question of chromosomes, and may surprise you!

 When a genetic man (XY) and woman (XX) conceive a child together, they each supply one chromosome in the fertilization process.
 As the woman can supply only X chromosomes, it is the chromosome provided by the man that determines the resulting genetic gender of the child.
 Surprised?

 Medical Gender Selection

 You may have heard about gender selection, or pre-implantation genetic diagnosis (PGD).
 PGD is genetic testing conducted on a fertilised egg before implanting the egg via in vitro fertilization (IVF) into the mother.
 Usually, this procedure is done, among other reasons, to screen for gender-specific genetic disorders and single gene disorders, or in women who have experienced recurrent pregnancy loss.

 However, parents may choose to follow this route in order to pre-select their baby’s gender before implanting the embryo.
 For this reason, there is much ethical controversy surrounding PGD.
 Currently, PGD is legal for non-medical reasons only in some US states.
 In the UK, Australia and Canada, PGD can be conducted under very strict criteria for the screening of severe medical disorders/diseases.

 When Can I Find Out My Baby’s Gender?

-At the Early Gender Scan with Dr Penman, you can find out the gender of your baby from 11 weeks with 75% accuracy.
-The accuracy of the result increases as pregnancy progresses.
+At the Nuchal Scan with Early Gender Scan with Dr Penman, you can find out the gender of your baby from 11 weeks with 75% accuracy.
+From 14 weeks, it’s possible to have an Early Growth with Gender Scan.
+The accuracy of the gender assessment increases as pregnancy progresses.